 Museum of Zoology

 The Museum of Zoology is home to a huge variety of recent and fossil animals.
-Its collections include those made by great naturalists of the past, rare and extinct animals such as Dodo skeletal remains from Mauritius and a Great Auk skin.
-The Museum houses some of the geologically oldest fossil mammals, recently extinct Tasmanian thylacines and many other specimens important for scientific research today.
+Its collections include those made by great naturalists of the past, rare and extinct animals such as Dodo skeletal remains from Mauritius, a Great Auk skin and treasures from Darwin's Beagle voyage.
+The Museum, housed in the University's David Attenborough Building, features some of the geologically oldest fossil mammals, recently extinct Tasmanian thylacines and many other specimens important for scientific research today.

 How you can help